neil176/working-on-frontend/README.md

+Rails API backend can be found at this repo: https://github.com/neil176/working-on-backend

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>